Why Congress lost Chhattisgarh

 But the BJP, which suffered in 2018, because of not being able to deliver a similar bonus it had promised, also promised to make amends on that front.

-While there was some scepticism among farmers to believe the BJP given its track record, it appears many in the districts of Kawardha-Bemetara-Durg area decided to go for it given the equation in the area seemed to have involved other variables too.
+While there was some scepticism among farmers to believe the BJP given its track record, it appears many in the districts of Kawardha-Bemetara-Durg area decided to repose trust in it since it was presented as a “Modi guarantee”.

 These losses sealed the fate of the Congress.
 Already weighed down by widespread Adivasi discontent, the party’s only chance at retaining power came from the rice-growing plain areas.
 But the BJP beat the Congress at its own game here.